- Docs

 Troy Dependency: plugin-slug

-- Troy Server validates dependency format on upload and displays them in the Versions panel
+Troy Server validates the dependency format on upload and displays them in the Versions panel.
+Troy Client auto-installs missing dependencies in the background.
+See Troy Dependencies for syntax, limits, and install behavior.

-Dependencies force installation without user consent.
-For optional plugins, use a Package instead—Packages are opt-in and give users control over what gets installed.
+Dependencies install automatically โ the user sees a notification but doesn't get a choice.
+For optional or loosely-coupled plugins, use a Package instead.
+Packages are opt-in and give users control over what gets installed.

 Connecting GitHub (Recommended)